Christian Malford: Congregational chapel

 A Congregational chapel named Shecaniah was built in 1836, near the main road on the western outskirts of the village, not far from the river bridge.
 William Jay (1769-1853), later an eminent preacher, was pastor here during his early career in the late 1780s.
 A schoolroom was added in 1909 and later in the century the congregation joined the United Reformed Church.
 The chapel closed in 1998, then was converted for residential use.

 Transport

 Christian Malford is near a crossing point of the Avon, which in this area flows south from Malmesbury to Chippenham.
 The centre of settlement is to the south of the main road, which in the past was the A420 from Chippenham to Swindon (via Lyneham and Royal Wootton Bassett).
 The M4 motorway, built in 1971 and passing less than a mile north of the village centre, became the preferred route for traffic to and from Swindon, and in the late 1980s the A420 was redesignated as the B4069.

-The Wilts & Berks Canal, built across the southeast of the parish, to the east of Thornend, opened in this area in 1801.
+The Wilts & Berks Canal was built across the southeast of the parish, to the east of Thornend, and opened in this area in 1801.
 Completed in 1810, the canal carried goods including Somerset coal to Wootton Bassett, Swindon and beyond; it was abandoned in 1914.